AlexandreDdaCosta/olympus/service/README.salt.md

 # Saltstack service command hints

 The following are key commands used as part of regular system maintenance and development under Saltstack.
-As indicated by the use of **sudo**, these are for the use by administrative users with the proper privilege.
+As indicated by the use of **sudo**, these are for the use of administrative users with the proper privilege.

 * Reset pillar